Education

 No hay anuncios

-In fact, educators criticize that the Government has promoted this plan without consulting them.
+Another of the groups calling for the withdrawal of the pilot program is that of social educators.
+"Police forces should not be contemplated in educational spaces, and social education professionals are the ones who truly have functions of conflict prevention, mediation, and support for students in vulnerable situations granted to them," they denounce in a statement from the College of Social Educators of Catalonia (CEESC).
+In fact, educators criticize the government for having promoted this plan without consulting them.
 "It is difficult to understand that clearly educational, preventive, and community work functions are delegated to security forces," they insist, and emphasize that they are specifically trained to perform these functions.
-In the CEESC's opinion, the measures proposed by the Government "prioritize more economical short-term solutions, instead of reinforcing socio-educational action."
+In the CEESC's opinion, the measures proposed by the government "prioritize more economical short-term solutions, instead of reinforcing socio-educational action."
 The group also warns that, in the long run, this can lead to "less social cohesion, less adequate interventions, and a negative impact on children, young people, and families."